Shop since 1973 100% recycled and restoredSame day shipping

 Amethyst: the gemstone of kings, saints and activists

-Amethyst, the purple variant of the mineral quartz, has been one of the most popular gemstones for amethyst jewelry for centuries.
-In the past, this purple stone was considered as special as sapphires, emeralds and rubies and therefore amethyst gemstone jewelry was widely worn by kings and bishops.
+Amethyst, the purple variant of the mineral quartz, has been one of the most popular gemstones for amethyst jewellery for centuries.
+In the past, this purple stone was considered as special as sapphires, emeralds and rubies and therefore amethyst gemstone jewellery was widely worn by kings and bishops.
 Amethyst is the birthstone of the month of February.

 Rare purple stone